-40 Best Things to do in Seattle
+45 Best Things to Do in Seattle, WA

-Map your journey starting from the Space Needle
+See the Space Needle

-Shoot up to the observation deck in less than a minute; a breathtaking view of Elliott Bay and Cascade Mountains waits for you, between which Seattle stretches out in swathes of green-laced neighborhoods.
+Shoot up to the observation deck in less than a minute; a breathtaking view of Elliott Bay and the Cascade Mountains waits for you, between which Seattle stretches out in swathes of green-laced neighborhoods.

 Marvel at Chihuly Garden and Glass